Summary

 "Many of us in this field are tired of not having our value understood."

-"We want to feel valued and satisfied with our day-to-day work experience."
+"We want to feel valued and find satisfaction in our daily work."

 "Today is about empowerment and positivity at scale."

-"Let's lead the change in culture we want for ourselves and our team members."
+"We can lead the change in culture we want for ourselves and our team."

 More Videos